glideroggan/dream/readme.md

 - We could move the mocks into their own entrypoints, then we would only download them if needed

 # FEATURES
+- account-widget
+  - clicking on a upcoming transaction should show info about the transaction
+    - if possible, edit, remove, or reschedule
 - ✔️loans-widget
-  - ✔️should show your loan applications
-  - ✔️should show active loans
   - support minimized view
 - loan-widget
   - make a payment
     - needs to recalculate the loan attributes
     - possibly remove and reschedule the upcoming transaction with new amounts
-- loan-processing
+- ✔️loan-processing
-  - we need to update the loan attributes after a loan-payment is being processed
+  - ✔️we need to update the loan attributes after a loan-payment is being processed
 - common search dropdown component
   Would be nice to just have one component that works
   - search have one